PoorUt/Ml-E2E/README.md

 Once we have the docker image ready, we can download it and run it in AWS, GCP, Azure, or your local system.

+In short, Docker provides run time environment to run your application

+ML-E2E Requirements